Skin Tag

 What happens when a skin tag suddenly turns purple or black?

-A thrombosed or clotted skin tag may suddenly change colors, becoming purple, black, and irritated when its blood supply is inadequate.
+A thrombosed or clotted skin tag may suddenly change colors, becoming purple, black and irritated when its blood supply is inadequate.
 Thrombosed skin tags typically may fall off on their own in 3 to 10 days and don't require additional treatment.

 Skin tags that have changed color or bleed may require your doctor's evaluation and reassurance.
 Rarely, thrombosed skin tags may be a sign of another condition and need to be biopsied.